snowplow/scala-forex/README.md

 When `.at(...)` is specified, the **latest end-of-day rate prior** to the datetime is used by default.
 Users can configure so that the rate on that specific date is used.

-* What do we do if the EOD is not yet available? e.g. at 00:00:01?

 When `.eod(...)` is specified, the end-of-day rate for the **specified day** is used.
 Any hour/minute/second/etc portion of the datetime is ignored.

 ### LRU cache